 The advertisement in the 14 January 1914 edition of the Belfast News Letter announced Madame Guérin’s engagement at Fortwilliam Park: “ARRANGEMENTS FOR TO-DAY. … … The Lodge, Fortwilliam Park – Lecture by Madame Guerin on “Episode Dramatique de la Grande Revolution,” 1 p.m.”

-A lecture given by Madame Guérin on the afternoon of 14 January 1914, at the Fortwilliam Park in Belfast, was given a very comprehensive review the next day in the Belfast News Letter. [sic]:
+A lecture given by Madame Guérin on the afternoon of 14 January 1914, at the Fortwilliam Park in Belfast, was given identical reviews the next day in the Belfast News Letter and the Northern Whig [sic]:

 “MADAME GUERIN ON MARIE ANTOINETTE.